Phoenix Creek Supply

 Some men break under pressure.

-Monroe built a legacy out of it.
+Monroe built a legacy from it.